industrialdev/wicket-wp-account-centre/docs/feature-organization-management/tasks.md

 5. Frontend Infrastructure Implementation
    - Priority: P2
    - Estimate: 3
-   - Description: Set up the frontend architecture to support modern, interactive features using HTMX and Hyperscript.
+   - Description: Set up the frontend architecture to support modern, interactive features using Datastar.
 Implement utility functions for common frontend operations, establish ARIA patterns for accessibility, and create a robust foundation for dynamic content updates.
 Configure TailwindCSS to work seamlessly with our centralized theme variables system.
    - Consideration: mobile first, always responsive design.
-   - Consideration: Ensure progressive enhancement - all features should work without JavaScript enabled, with HTMX/Hyperscript adding enhanced interactivity.
+   - Consideration: Ensure progressive enhancement - all features should work without JavaScript enabled, with Datastar adding enhanced interactivity.
    - Consideration: Follow WAI-ARIA best practices from the start, establishing reusable accessibility patterns.
    - Consideration: Strictly enforce the use of theme-variables.css for all styling properties - no hardcoded values allowed for colors, sizes, weights, dimensions, or any other design tokens.
 All styles must be configurable via the theme system.
    - Subtasks:
-     - [ ] Add HTMX integration
-     - [ ] Add Hyperscript integration
+     - [ ] Add Datastar integration
      - [ ] Set up ES6 utilities if needed

-6. Base & Standard HTMX API Implementation
+6. Base & Standard Datastar API Implementation
    - Priority: P2
    - Estimate: 5
-   - Description: Implement the server-side infrastructure for handling HTMX requests within WordPress.
-Create a robust routing system for HTMX endpoints, standardize response formats, and establish security measures including nonce validation and permission checks.
+   - Description: Implement the server-side infrastructure for handling Datastar requests within WordPress.
+Create a robust routing system for Datastar endpoints, standardize response formats, and establish security measures including nonce validation and permission checks.
    - Consideration: Implement proper error handling with appropriate HTTP status codes and user-friendly error messages in both HTML and JSON formats.
-   - Consideration: Cache responses appropriately, considering both server-side caching and HTMX's client-side caching headers.
+   - Consideration: Cache responses appropriately, considering both server-side caching and Datastar's client-side caching headers.
    - Consideration: Ensure all responses are properly escaped and sanitized, following WordPress security best practices.
    - Subtasks:
      - [ ] Set up WordPress integration (as decided on task 1)